outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 				- apoptosis was induced by apigenin treatment, linked to an elevated Bax/Bcl-2 ratio, which indicates a shift favouring apoptosis
 				- When exposed to apigenin, Bcl-xL and Bcl-2 levels were found to decrease, while Bax protein levels were found to rise
 			- carvacrol
-				- deactivate TRPV4/TRPM2, leading to an increase of cROS, mROS, lipid peroxidation, apoptosis, cell death, cCa2+ concentration, caspase -3, and caspase -9 levels were restored via upregulation of glutathione and glutathione peroxidase
+				- deactivate TRPV4/TRPM2, leading to an increase of cROS, mROS, lipid peroxidation, apoptosis, cell death, cCa2+ concentration, caspase-3, and caspase-9 levels were restored via upregulation of glutathione and glutathione peroxidase
 				- https://pubmed.ncbi.nlm.nih.gov/34989943/
 				- Inhibition of the viability and proliferation of cancer cells and induction of early apoptotic characteristics
 				- Tyrosine kinase receptor (AXL) expression was suppressed and malondialdehyde (MDA) and 8-hydroxy-2′-deoxyguanosine (8-OHdG) levels were raised